Gerringong railway station: Operations

 The South Coast Line south of Kiama is non-electrified single track.
 Since 2001, northbound trains from Gerringong terminate at Kiama, requiring passengers to change to electric multiple unit services to Wollongong and Sydney.
 In 2005, then Minister for Transport John Watkins announced that electrification would be extended to the terminus at Bomaderry at an unspecified future date, but the proposal did not progress.

 Gerringong Station was upgraded to be wheelchair-accessible in 2012.
 In 2014, electronic ticketing in the form of the Opal smart card became available at the station.

 Platforms and services

 Gerringong has one platform.
-It is serviced by NSW TrainLink South Coast line services travelling between Kiama and Bomaderry.
+It is serviced by Sydney Trains South Coast line services travelling between Kiama and Bomaderry.